Lightest Higgs boson decays $h\rightarrow MZ$ in the $\mu$ from $\nu$ supersymmetric standard model: Abstract

 \section{Abstract}

-We study the lightest Higgs boson decays $h\rightarrow MZ$ in the framework of the $\mu$ from $\nu$ supersymmetric standard model ($\mu\nu$SSM), where $M$ is a vector meson $(\rho,\omega,\phi,J/\Psi,\Upsilon)$.
-Compared to the minimal supersymmetric standard model (MSSM), the $\mu\nu$SSM introduces three right-handed neutrino superfields, which lead to the mixing of the Higgs doublets with the sneutrinos.
+We study the lightest Higgs boson decays $h\rightarrow MZ$ in the $\mu$ from $\nu$ supersymmetric standard model ($\mu\nu$SSM), where $M$ is a vector meson $(\rho,\omega,\phi,J/\Psi,\Upsilon)$.
+Compared to the minimal supersymmetric standard model (MSSM), the $\mu\nu$SSM introduces three right-handed neutrino superfields, which lead to the mixing of the Higgs doublets with the right-handed sneutrinos.
 The mixing affects the lightest Higgs boson mass and the Higgs couplings.
-Compared to the standard model, the $\mu\nu$SSM can give large new physics contributions to the decay width of $h\rightarrow MZ$ in suitable parameter space, which may be detected by the HL-LHC or the other future high energy colliders.
+In suitable parameter space, the $\mu\nu$SSM can give large new physics (NP) contributions to the signal strengths of $h\rightarrow MZ$ and $h\rightarrow \gamma\gamma$, which may be detected by a 100 TeV collider or the other future high energy colliders.

 \keywords{Supersymmetry, Higgs boson decay}